 Birthmarks are common.
 Few have medical risks, or threats of turning cancerous.
 But prominent birthmarks, especially on the face, may elicit strong reactions from their owners, as well as those around them.
 Some individuals may have made peace with their birthmark and embrace it as part of their identity.
 Some may feel that it affects their self-confidence and how others treat them.The key in the treatment of birthmarks is to make an accurate diagnosis of the birthmarks so that the most effective treatment can be implemented.
-In SW1 Clinic, our plastic surgeons are highly trained, and have extensive experience in assessing and treating birthmarks in both children and adults.
+Our plastic surgeons are highly trained and have extensive experience in assessing and treating birthmarks in both children and adults.

 Different Type Of Birthmarks

 Broadly speaking, there are vascular or pigmented birthmarks.
 Vascular birthmarks, also known as Vascular Anomalies (VA), occur due to atypical development of blood vessels and appearances of VA varies widely, depending on the type of blood vessel involved.
 Pigmented Birthmarks are caused by the defective migration of pigment cells into the skin and a congenital naevus, or mole, is a common example.

 Vascular anomalies (VA) are a complex set of birth anomalies.
 The type of VA is based on the abnormal blood vessel of origin.
 Superficial flat lesions, such as Portwine Stain, Nevus Flammeus or Nevus Simplex, are treatable with laser therapy.
 These lesions are flat and may be purple, pink or red.
 In SW1 Clinic, we house the vBeam Perfecta, the most advanced Pulsed Dye Laser (PDL) Technology, which is the gold standard FDA approved treatment for vascular lesions.
 This 595nm wavelength laser has high affinity for blood, effectively vaporizing blood vessels, over the course of the treatment.